-As for B&Bs, the situation is a bit more challenging.
+As for B&Bs, the situation is a much more challenging.
 Prior to COVID-19, the intimate, friendly experience B&Bs were known for may now pose a problem for some guests—and owners.
 How do we ensure safe distancing in such close quarters yet deliver the service for which we are known?
-As you can imagine, we’ve been trying to figure this out for a while now.
-So here is what you can expect at Globetrotters B&B/Gallery in Niagara-on-the-Lake during the 2020 season.
-Of course, nothing is written in stone and we will make adjustments as required as we go along, but for now, this is the plan.
+As you can imagine, spent a lot of time thinking of different scenarios.

 In the meantime, stay safe and healthy.